-Issue Root Cause Remedial Action Progress/ Status Due Date

-annual performance report whilst the other was defined differently between the SDBIP and the APR.
+Issue Root Cause Remedial Action Progress/ Status Due Date annual performance report whilst the other was defined differently between the SDBIP and the APR.
 The overall misstatement of 17% was noted.
-See the table below: framework which could assist in reporting the performance information

-dec the table below.
-Managements did not review and monitor compliance with applicable laws and regulations.

-The contract register is not N/A. The finding N/A. The finding N/A N/A

-complete. was incorrect and was incorrect and

-• was resolved with was resolved with

-During the review of the contract Auditor General Auditor General

-register, it was noted that the during audit during audit

-contract listed in the table below

-was not recorded in the contract

-register.
-00.1 00.17

-Deficiencies identified on the Internal control Ensure proper In Progress 30 June 2017

-use of consultant by municipality. deficiency The above is due performance management of

-During the assessment of the to management not appointed

-effective use of consultants the adequately consultants in

-following deficiencies were reviewing contracts 2016/17 and

-noted: with consultants to beyond.

-1 Consultants were appointed ensure that all

-without a proper needs requirements are

-assessment being performed. included.

-2 Requirements for transfer of

-skills were not included in the

-terms of reference.

-3 Measures to monitor transfer

-of skills according to the contract were not implemented.

-4 There was no evidence that

-skills transfer or training

-program took place

-5 Transfer of skills was not

-evaluated at the end of the

-consultancy project

-6 Measures to monitor contract

-performance and delivery were

-not defined

-7 A comparison of the

-consultant's services rendered and the deliverable to the initial

-project objectives and needs
+See the table below: framework which could assist in reporting the performance information Managements did not review and monitor compliance with applicable laws and regulations.
+The contract register is not complete.
+During the review of the contract N/A. The finding was incorrect and was resolved with Auditor General N/A. The finding was incorrect and was resolved with Auditor General N/A N/A register, it was noted that the contract listed in the table below was not recorded in the contract register. during audit during audit Deficiencies identified on the use of consultant by municipality.
+During the assessment of the effective use of consultants the following deficiencies were noted: 1 Consultants were appointed without a proper needs assessment being performed.
+2 Requirements for transfer of skills were not included in the terms of reference.
+3 Measures to monitor transfer of skills according to the contract were not implemented.
+4 There was no evidence that skills transfer or training program took place 5 Transfer of skills was not evaluated at the end of the consultancy project 6 Measures to monitor contract performance and delivery were not defined 7 A comparison of the consultant's services rendered and the deliverable to the initial project objectives and needs Internal control deficiency The above is due to management not adequately reviewing contracts with consultants to ensure that all requirements are included.
+Ensure proper performance management of appointed consultants in 2016/17 and beyond.
+In Progress 30 June 2017